-As a general rule, if the nails of your pet click against floors, then it indicate they are too long and required nail clipping.
+As a general rule, if your dog’s nails click against floors, it indicates they are too long and require nail clipping.

 Tips to Trim Dog Nails Correctly